AdityaSeth777/Audio-SpectraCLI/Readme.md

 - Seamless integration with SoundDevice for audio input capture.
 - Customizable Frequency Range: Allow users to specify the frequency range to display in the spectrum.
 - Color Customization: Provide options for users to customize the colors used in the spectrum visualization.
-- Added PyQt5 modules that enables user input for Duration (in seconds), Sampling Rate (in Hz), and Block Size.
+- Added PyQt5 modules and a Gaussian filter that enables user input for Duration (in seconds), Sampling Rate (in Hz), Block Size, and also smoothens the output.
 - Much more dynamic and user-controlled interface.

 ## Packaging